 - Compare many situations: If situation A is analogous to situation B, then the rigor of this analogy will be increased if one discovers that the same analogy is also present in situation C, or maybe even D. Therefore, I find that rigor can be added to the model of mental symmetry by using it to analyze more theories or fields.

-- Compare independent situations: If one discovers an analogy between fields which normally are not related, then this is more impressive then discovering an analogy between closely related fields.
+- Compare independent situations: If one discovers an analogy between fields that normally are not related, then this is more impressive than discovering an analogy between closely related fields.
 Thus, I suggest that finding analogies between scientific thought and religious thought carries more weight than simply noticing parallels within science or religion.
 That is why the theory of mental symmetry attempts to analyze both the accepted and the unusual.

 - Anchor an analogy in technical thought: Analogy goes beyond the boundaries of specific paradigms, but this does not mean that one ignores existing theories or established disciplines.
-Instead, an analogy becomes more plausible when an an analogy includes aspects of technical thought.
-Therefore, even though it is impossible in today's world to become an expert in many fields, I have attempted to become at least reasonably competent in the various fields which I discuss.
+Instead, an analogy becomes more plausible when an analogy includes aspects of technical thought.
+Therefore, even though it is impossible in today's world to become an expert in many fields, I have attempted to become at least reasonably competent in the various fields that I discuss.